Sotom591/module-one-final-project-guidelines-dc-web-100818/README.md

 Stretch Features
 + `Game#esrb`
-+ a game is initiated with a esrb rating
++ a game is initiated with a esrb rating -->

 [User Stories]

-* As a user, I want to be able to enter my name to retrieve my records
+* As a user, I want to be able to search for a game.
-* As a user, I want to enter a location and be given a random nearby restaurant suggestion
+* As a user, I want to be able to get specific information about a game.
-* As a user, I should be able to reject a suggestion and not see that restaurant suggestion again
+* As a user, I want to get a suggestion for a new game.
-* As a user, I want to be able to save to and retrieve a list of favorite restaurant suggestions
+* As a user, I want to...

 # Module One Final Project Guidelines